 List project partners and their roles and contributions to the project.
 Attach a Partner Contribution Form (Manual 18, Appendix G) from each partner in PRISM.
 Refer to Manual 18, Section 3 for when this is required.

 Island County will partner with Island County Shore Stewards to facilitate neighborhood/stakeholder meetings to address concerns and explain the site restoration benefits, and feasibility and/or identified conceptual design options to reach a preferred alternative to advance habitat restoration at Iverson Preserve.
+Island County will seek more partnerships and perhaps alternative sponsorship for future phases of this project.

 Stakeholder Outreach.
 Discuss whether this project has any opposition or barriers to completion besides funding.
 Describe your public outreach and feedback you have received.
 Are there any public safety concerns with the project?
 How will you address those concerns?

 The main purpose of this project phase is to integrate stakeholders.
 It is expected that there may be some difficulty reaching all neighboring homeowners due to the fact that most of the neighboring homes are vacation homes.
-Most of the permanent residents have been contacted and made aware of this project and they are cautiously supportive of this approach towards meeting common goals.
+Many of the permanent residents and stakeholders, including the current lease holder, have been contacted and made aware of this project and they are cautiously supportive of this approach towards meeting common goals.
 Other landowners will be reached with mailings of public meetings and workshops.
 Other stakeholders, including park users, will be notified by fliers and postings at the County Park as well as through local interest groups.
 There are no public safety concerns for this phase.

 Supplemental Questions